 How much do dental implants cost for the whole mouth?

-Replacing a full or partial set of damaged or missing teeth can cost anywhere from $20,000 to $45,000 according to the same New York Times article.
-An implant secured with a dental bridge or denture will be used for multiple missing teeth.
+According to the same New York Times article, replacing a full or partial set of damaged or missing teeth can cost anywhere from $20,000 to $45,000.
+We use an implant secured with a dental bridge or denture for multiple missing teeth.

 Payment Options and Dental Insurance

-Apex Dental offers a wide range of payment options to help you afford your dental care including cash, check and credit cards: Visa, MasterCard and Discover.
-Our Northborough, MA dentist office also offers affordable, no-interest in house financing and financing through CareCredit.
+Apex Dental offers many payment options to help you afford dental care, including cash, check, and credit cards: Visa, MasterCard, and Discover.
+Our Northborough, MA dentist office also offers affordable, no-interest in-house financing and financing through CareCredit.

 We accept any dental insurance that will help pay for your dental implants.
 As a courtesy, we will contact your dental insurance provider to check your benefits and submit claims on your behalf.
 Apex Dental is not responsible for and can make no guarantees as to the coverage your dental insurance provides.